GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 Say I want to link to the *ECMAScript Modules in Web Workers* heading.
 As you can see in the screenshot below, the `<h1>` in question does not have an `id` attribute, meaning there is no way I can link to this heading.
-This is the problem that Text Fragments solve 🎉.
+This is the problem that Text Fragments solve.

 <figure class="w-figure">
   <img src="id-missing.png" alt="" class="w-screenshot" width="600">